The unstable formula theorem revisited via algorithms: Littlestone classes have frequent definitions

-\begin{disc} This demonstrates a learning theoretic characterization of stability which can be interpreted as a probabilistic manifestation of a {\it frequent definitions phenomenon}: namely that stable concepts have \emph{short} definitions $($they are defined using at most $d$ examples, where $d$ is the Littlestone dimension$)$, and that these definitions are \emph{frequent} in the sense that a typical sequence of IID examples contains such a definition almost surely. \end{disc}
+Before continuing, let us derive from the PEC theorem \ref{t:stablepec} what we might call a {\it frequent definitions phenomenon}: namely that stable concepts have \emph{short} definitions $($they are defined using at most $d$ examples, where $d$ is the Littlestone dimension$)$, and that these definitions are \emph{frequent} in the sense that a typical sequence of IID examples contains such a definition almost surely.